 So what should you do?
 You can deploy cloud-specific backup products or services that are offered as stand-alone point solutions.
 But, the problem with that is you are basically introducing yet another tool, another user interface, and another data silo that needs to be managed and taken care of.
 Too much complexity.
 In a recent Vansen and Bourne survey, 9 in 10 participants stated the cloud has NOT delivered on its expected benefits and 91% believe mass data fragmentation is the cause.

 Cohesity provides a single data management platform and UI for hybrid cloud environments.
 Our platform seamlessly integrates and provides data mobility between on-premises and the cloud.
 It does away with legacy infrastructure, software, and separate point solution by unifying, protecting, and managing all your data from new cloud workloads running on Azure to your legacy on-premises Windows environments.

 I’m excited as we are now offering several new integrations and capabilities that simplify data management on Azure and hybrid cloud.

-So maybe now is a good time to change and start rethinking your backup and data management strategy as hybrid cloud is becoming more a reality with each passing day.
+Now may be a good time to change and start rethinking your backup and data management strategy as hybrid cloud is becoming more a reality with each passing day.
 Many of our customers have already made the change and are reaping the benefits.
-If you’re at Microsoft Ignite in Orlando next week, come join us at booth #1347 to get a demo or hear from one of our customers.
-You can also attend one of our many speaking sessions at the event.
-Check out this media alert for details.

 SaaS Apps Require Backup – Myth or Reality?